SpaceinvaderOne/ssh-scripts-for-Unraid-below-6.9/README.md

-# ssh scripts for Unraid -- only below-6.9 (not needed for newwer versions)
+# ssh scripts for Unraid -- only below-6.9 (not needed for newer versions)

 From Unraid 6.9 ssh keys have been saved to the flash drive to make them persistant across reboots.